fabric/fabric/docs/usage/tasks.rst

 Using custom subclasses with ``@task``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's possible to marry custom `~fabric.tasks.Task` subclasses with the
+It's possible to marry custom `~fabric.tasks.Task` subclasses with `@task
-`~fabric.decorators.task` decorator.
-This may be useful in cases where your
+<fabric.decorators.task>`.
+This may be useful in cases where your core
-core execution logic doesn't do anything class/object-specific, but you want
+execution logic doesn't do anything class/object-specific, but you want to
-to take advantage of class metaprogramming or similar techniques.
+take advantage of class metaprogramming or similar techniques.

 Specifically, any `~fabric.tasks.Task` subclass which is designed to take in a
 callable as its first constructor argument (as the built-in
 `~fabric.tasks.WrappedCallableTask` does) may be specified as the
-``task_class`` argument to the `~fabric.decorators.task` decorator.
+``task_class`` argument to `@task <fabric.decorators.task>`.

 Fabric will automatically instantiate a copy of the given class, passing in
 the wrapped function as the first argument.
 All other args/kwargs given to the